 It is imperative that failing CSEMP (formerly UK NMMP) samples, audited through the Own Sample Module, are addressed.
-Remedial action should be conducted upon the associated CSEMP replicates to improve upon the flagged data.
+Remedial action should be conducted upon the associated CSEMP replicates to improve the flagged data.
 For a CSEMP sample, the associated samples are the five sample replicates or the five dispersed samples in the same water body.
 For a Water Framework Directive (WFD) sample, the associated samples would normally be the samples (5-10 in number) collected from the same water body.
-The revised NMBAQC Scheme OS standards, introduced in Scheme Year 08, give clear methods for discerning the level of remedial action required (see Description of the Scheme Standards for the Benthic
+The revised NMBAQC Scheme OS standards, introduced in Scheme Year 08, give clear methods for discerning the level of remedial action required (see Description of the Scheme Standards for the Benthic Invertebrate Component).

-Invertebrate Component).
 A failing Own Sample is categorised by the achievement of a Bray-Curtis similarity indices of <90%.
 The performance indicators used to determine the level of remedial action required are %taxa in residue, %taxonomic errors, %individuals in residue (see Table 5, columns 7, 10 and 16 in OS Summary Report) and %count variance.
 Own Samples not achieving the required standards are monitored by the NMBAQC committee.
-The participating laboratories are expected to initiate remedial action and notify Thomson Unicomarine or the NMBAQC Scheme Contract Manager when this has been completed.
+The participating laboratories are expected to initiate remedial action and notify Thomson Unicomarine, or the NMBAQC Scheme Contract Manager when this has been completed.
 Any remedial action undertaken should be audited externally where required.
 The NMBAQC Contract Manager and Scheme's contractor, Thomson Unicomarine, will provide clarification on specific details of remedial action or consider appeals relating to the remedial action process.

-Below is a summary of the samples that have been flagged with 'Fail' flags in Scheme Year 18.
-(For a list of 'failing' samples with outstanding remedial action from the previous seven Scheme years please refer to the Year 17 Benthic Invertebrate Component Report).

-Four samples 'failed' in Scheme Year 18 (none of them was a CSEMP sample).
+Below is a summary of the samples that have been flagged with 'Fail' flags in Scheme Year 19.
+Seven samples 'failed' in Scheme Year 19 (two of them were CSEMP samples).
 Remedial action, outlined below, was required for associated replicates of the following Own Samples: